It can be tricky to find

 places allow service animals, which the Americans with Disabilities Act (ADA) calls "a dog that has been individually trained to do work or perform tasks for an individual with a disability."
 This policy does not cover emotional support, therapy, comfort, or companion animals, according to the ADA, so keep this in mind if your dog qualifies as a support animal.

 If your dog isn't a working dog and is just an adorable companion, then their chances of getting to come in with you are a little lower.
-But there are still plenty of surprising spots where pups are welcome, from bookstores to baseball stadiums.
+But there are still plenty of surprising places you can take your dog, from bookstores to baseball stadiums.

 stores welcome dogs, and others know that their customers prefer to shop without barks and tail wags."
-They just ask that if you are allowed to bring in your dog, that you keep them on a leash and make sure to be respectful of your fellow shopping bookworms.
+If you’re allowed to bring in your dog, they just ask that you keep them on a leash and make sure to be respectful of your fellow shopping bookworms.
 2 Michaels Craft Store

 Sometimes when you're driving around with your pooch, you might suddenly get the urge to start the knitting project you've been dreaming about or paint a mural on your bedroom wall.
 No need to delay your crafting cravings, because you can head straight in without dropping your dog off at home first.
 On the company's official Facebook page, Michaels replied to a customer question about